r00t-tsai/Timelapse-Recorder/README.md

 3. Optionally **PAUSE** / **RESUME** at any time.
 4. Press **STOP** - video compiles automatically.

--During recording, the recorder will be minimized in the system tray.
+- If progress is lost due to an unexpected interference like a device shutdown, the program in the second startup will automatically save your progress and prompting you to either compile or delete it.
--If progress is lost due to an unexpected interference like a device shutdown, the program in the second startup will automatically save your progress and prompting you to either compile or delete it.
+- During recording, the recorder will be minimized in the system tray.
+You can find it there if you ever need to take a break to pause or to finish your recording session.

 ---
 ## Images